* Showdown votes in House and Senate this week

 Senate Democrats intend to pass a "clean" bill to keep the government running from Oct.
 1 to Nov.
 15 and send it to the House as the clock ticks down to the expiration of government funding at midnight on Monday.

 Republican Representative Tom Cole of Oklahoma said there are discussions in the House about attaching a measure, which he did not specify, to the funding bill that has bipartisan support in the Senate.

 One such measure could be the proposed repeal of a medical device tax that would collect $30 billion over 10 years and help pay for some of the costs of Obamacare.

 Senator Charles Schumer of New York, the third-ranking Democrat in the Senate, said his party was "resolute" against any such add-ons to the emergency spending bill.
-Similarly, the White House declared that it would reject the medical device tax repeal in exchange for keeping the government running.
+Similarly, the White House declared that it would reject a medical device tax repeal in exchange for keeping the government running.

 "We are not accepting riders.
 We want a clean CR," Schumer said referring to the government funding bill that is known as a "continuing resolution" or "CR."

 House Republicans are also challenging Obama on the debt limit increase that the Treasury Department says is urgently needed by Oct.
 17.

 In an opening move, House Republican leaders said that in addition to seeking to delay Obamacare, they will also attach new spending cuts and other initiatives to a debt limit bill, something that Obama has said he would not tolerate.